matthew-knox/SysMonitorPiPy/README.md

 Methods return `None` if a metric cannot be retrieved.
 Errors are logged using the `logging` module.

-## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue for suggestions.

 ## License

 This project is licensed under the MIT License.